 Dissemination and implementation science for oral and craniofacial health

-The Summit has been organized with considerable guidance from and program planning by members of its Steering Committee, in partnership with IADR BEHSR leadership.
+The Summit was organized with considerable guidance from and program planning by members of its Steering Committee, in partnership with IADR BEHSR leadership.

 Daniel W. McNeil, PhD, West Virginia University